antonis-zisis/antoniszisis-website/README.md

 ## CI/CD

 This project is setup to **automatically deploy** to production with Netlify.
 This will only work with commits to **main**.
 Simply commit and push to **main** (ideally using a PR), and that's it, Netlify will pick up the changes, build and deploy to production.
+Opening a PR will trigger a deploy preview generation with
+Netlify and once completed a message will be posted on the PR with the deploy preview link.

 _Create and work on a different brach for changes not yet to be deployed to production._